perses/perses/docs/user-guides/embedding-panels.md

 This little documentation aims to provide you the minimum code needed to have a Perses panel into your React application.

-> Disclaimer: We are working actively on reducing this amount of required dependencies/providers
+!!! info
-> working on some default values or opt-in/opt-out mechanisms.
+    We are working actively on reducing this amount of required dependencies/providers working on some default values or opt-in/opt-out mechanisms.

 ## Getting started (npm example)